AlPustika/bot/README.md

-# bot to find vacancy
+# bot to find vacancy!!